DohuynmMa/ListenToPlayer/README.md

 # ListenToPlayer
 The first server plugin as a zero-based learner of Java.
 It's just a simple listener plugin,which is used to listening  messages or commands players sent automatically.
 It can also listen the specified words in the config.yml.
 You can edit the config.yml to set your email profile or other things.
-Used javax.
+Used javax and gradle shadow.

 # Commands /ltp
  - /ltp help  -Finding help.